Ludwig Ferdinand Huber: Exile in Switzerland

 In Neuchâtel, Therese Forster enjoyed the protection of the influential politician Georges de Rougemont, who had known her since his student days in Göttingen.
 Huber obtained a temporary residence permit as a citizen of Saxony.
 They lived separately, and carefully avoided being seen together in public.
 Neuchâtel was at the time a neutral territory but administered by Prussia.
 An advantage to the two was that Forster, who had become a French citizen, could not stay there.
 Forster finally agreed to a divorce in October 1793, and arranged to meet Huber and his family in Pontarlier in France, close to the Swiss border.
 However, Therese could not legally enter France and refused to cross the border, and so Forster crossed the border instead, and they all met in Travers in Switzerland from 4 to 5 November 1793.
 Forster implored the others to live with him in Paris after the divorce.
 Huber gave papers to Forster that implicated Nicolas Luckner of conspiring with Lafayette, which Forster could have used to justify his trip to Switzerland if it had aroused suspicion in Paris.
 Before the divorce could be finalised, Forster died on 10 January 1794 in Paris.
 Huber married Therese on 10 April 1794.
-After an intervention by the Neuchâtel secret police, the couple moved to Bôle, where their daughter Luise was born in February 1795.
+After an intervention by the Neuchâtel secret police, the couple moved to Bôle, where their daughter Luise was born on 7 March 1795.
 French became the family language.